UPDATED: 2:30 p.m. ET, Sept. 2, 2021 —

 But it has been a quick resumption to police normalcy with multiple killings of Black people by law enforcement since the day of Chauvin’s verdict in April.

-One glaring example of that truth came Friday night in Maryland when cops gunned down Ryan LeRoux, a 21-year-old Black man who was killed in a McDonald’s parking lot under questionable circumstances that cast doubt on the police narrative.
+Ryan LeRoux, a 21-year-old Black man, was killed in Maryland on July 19, 2021, in a McDonald’s parking lot under questionable circumstances that cast doubt on the police narrative.

 Four Montgomery County police officers responded by firing a total of 24 shots at LeRoux “over the course of several seconds,” the Washington Post reported, because they said he had a gun.
 His father said LeRoux’s gun was legally owned.
 There is no evidence that LeRoux wielded the gun, let alone threatened the police with it.
 In fact, it’s unclear what prompted the police to use deadly force if their lives were not threatened.